 Mather House 309

-Constitutional Law, Civil Liberties, Dictatorship and Democracy in Modern Latin America, Ethnicity, Gender, and Religion in Latin American Politics and Society, Comparative Constitutions.
+Constitutional Law, Civil Liberties, Dictatorship and Democracy in Modern Latin America, Social Justice Issues (Ethnicity, Gender, and Religion) in Latin American Politics and Society, Comparative Populism and Constitutions.

 A Cuban-born American raised in Puerto Rico, Professor Tartakoff’s interests center on poetry, constitutionalism, democratization, and human rights.
-Her essays have appeared in European Community, La Tribune de Geneve, Legal Writing: The Journal of the Legal Writing Institute, and Society, where she serves as a senior editor since 2013.
+Her essays have appeared in European Community, La Tribune de Geneve, Legal Writing: The Journal of the Legal Writing Institute, and Society, where she served on the Editorial Board for ten years.
 She has lived for extended periods of time in Europe and Latin America and taught in Paris and Geneva.
 In Cleveland, she served as law clerk to the Honorable Frank J. Battisti, U.S. District Court for the Northern District of Ohio, and has taught American constitutional law at Cleveland State University’s Department of Political Science.
-At home in English, French, and Spanish, she has published poetry and prose in all three.
+At home in English, French, and Spanish, Professor Tartakoff has published poetry and prose in all three.
 She is a member of Cuba Archive Board of Advisors, Truth and Memory Project, and Vice President of the CWRU chapter of Phi Beta Kappa.

 She also served as advisor to the Case team chosen to participate in the 10th francophone Jean-Pictet International Humanitarian Law Moot Court Competition held in Malta in March 1998, and is currently coadvisor to our Pre-Law Chapter of Phi Alpha Delta Law Fraternity and to the annual Constitution Day Forum.